-I started this blog to share information with others who, like me, are interested in commuting to work on two wheels.
+I started the ScootCommute to share information with others who, like me, are interested in commuting to work on two wheels.
 I share everything I learn here and I try to make the information as easy to find as possible.
-The links at the very top of the page let you access the information in this blog in a non-chronological way, organized by topic.
+The links at the very top of the page let you access the information in this blog in a more useful way, organized by topic.

 If I've helped you with this blog, and if I've entertained you along the way, then I've done what I set out to do.
 Please feel free to post comments, I love to hear from readers, so don't be shy.
 I even do requests, and will do my best to dig up information to help readers out.